-One thing I noticed at Oktoberfests in the past and the recent Germanfest are these two part Lederhosen Socks men wear… and I had to know… WHY?
+One thing I noticed at Oktoberfests and the German Festivals are these two part Lederhosen Socks men wear… and I had to know… WHY?
 What is the story behind those calf-warmers?
 Why don’t men in Bavaria want to cover their ankles?
-Who wears them?
+As anyone who has suffered through knitting classes, you KNOW that when you are knitting socks, the hard part is the HEEL, so it can’t be a case of people not knowing how to knit the straight part.
+So, who wears them?
 And how do they stay up?
 So I did a little research… and here’s what I discovered about “Loferl” the two part Lederhosen Socks.

 History of Loferl

 To begin with, Loferl is a Bavarian term for Stutzen (calf-coverings).
 Basically, they really ARE calf-warmers!
-But… why?
+(They are just a lot less slouchy than those leg warmers some of us wore as a fashion statement during the aerobics craze) But… why?
 Well, legend has it that many years ago, the Landvolk (country folk) worked barefoot, and in order to cover their exposed legs and keep them from getting to cold, they wore Loferl.
 (Now, I’m a bit surprised at this information, because I know how my Oma was about having something on your feet at all times… but… it’s all I could find on the subject).
+To me, the story doesn’t really hold up… why not wear long pants?
+Is it because Lederhosen are uncomfortable when they go down to the ankle?
+(Learn more about the history of Lederhosen here)

 Later, Lederhosen, Loferl and Haferlschuh (the traditional Bavarian Work shoe or Brogue) became the standard “work clothes”.
 I noticed that the short sock part of the Lederhosen seemed to come later (from personal experience I know it’s harder to knit the heel of a sock, than just the tube… I’ve tried…).
 Maybe it was just a hassle to knit those booties, and I know they would have to be cleaned more often.
 In fact, I think the foot part of the Loferl is optional….

-Now, someone once tried to explain that it is cheaper to replace the foot part of the Loferl socks, than it is to replace an entire sock when you wear out the heel or toe.
+Someone once tried to explain that it is cheaper to replace the foot part of the Loferl socks, than it is to replace an entire sock when you wear out the heel or toe.
 But that doesn’t really make sense, my Oma would have gotten out her Stopfpilz (darning mushroom) and fixed any holes.
 Something tells me Germans don’t throw socks away because of a little hole!
+(Anyone else remember that uncomfortable feeling of wearing darned socks… that spot would always be “thicker” inside the shoes… I hated it… but couldn’t stop feeling it with my toe)

 How to wear Loferl